webpack/webpack.js.org/content/development/how-to-write-a-plugin.md

 module.exports = HelloCompilationPlugin;
 ```

-For more information on what callbacks are available on the `compiler`, `compilation`, and other important objects, see the [[plugins API|plugins]] doc.
+For more information on what callbacks are available on the `compiler`, `compilation`, and other important objects, see the [plugins](/api/plugins/) doc.

 ## Async compilation plugins